 In September 2016, I-Mab Tianjin entered into a CRO agreement with Tasly Pharmaceutical Group Co., Ltd. ("Tasly") and three ancillary agreements to this CRO agreement in November 2016, May 2017 and June 2017, respectively.
 Pursuant to these agreements, Tasly Pharmaceutical Group Co., Ltd. will provide I-Mab Tianjin with CRO services in connection with pre-clinical studies for G-CSF-HyFc fusion protein.
 All of these agreements were terminated on December 10, 2018.
-We had paid Tasly RMB0.8 million, nil and RMB5.6 million (US\$0.8 million) for the year ended December 31, 2017 and 2018 and the six months ended June 30, 2019, respectively.
+We had paid Tasly RMB0.8 million and nil for the year ended December 31, 2017 and 2018, respectively.